Forensic Scientist

 Hi, I'm writing a research paper and wanted to ask a question.
 Is there different types of crime scene investigators?

-Asked by Hi about 5 years ago
+Asked by Hi over 5 years ago

 I don't know what you mean by that.
 Different staff might have different specialties, like bloodstain pattern interpretation or digital forensics, but there's pretty standard things that have to be done at every crime scene, like photography and collection of evidence, processing for fingerprints, etc.